 Contact a Houston Estate Planning Attorney

 If you or a loved one has questions about their estate plan after their divorce, contact the experienced Houston estate planning attorneys at McCulloch & Miller, PLLC.
 Divorces can be difficult for many reasons.
 Do not stress about the estate planning impacts of your divorce—call us instead to help.
 We have decades of experience assisting individuals with the estate planning process and are here to help with any potential estate planning mistakes that may arise.
-To speak with one of our knowledgeable attorneys and to schedule a free, initial consultation, contact us today at 713-333-8900.
+To speak with one of our knowledgeable attorneys and to schedule a consultation, contact us today at 713-333-8900.